 For example, I spend a lot of time devouring business and finances books.
 I still try to learn from as many people as possible through masterminds.
 Most importantly, I actually implement what I learn.

 Ask for help

-The next step in your quest to becoming good with money is to ask for help.
-While there are certainly things business owners should do themselves, they can’t do everything.
+The next step in your quest to become good with money is to ask for help.
+While there are certain things business owners should do themselves, they can’t do everything.

 One such area in which business owners should probably ask for help is with tax planning.
 More specifically, they’ll want to hire an accountant.
-A good accountant will not only save you money, but they will also teach you about your best options along the way.
+A good accountant will not only save you money but will also teach you about your best options along the way.